AnnibaleCois/annibalecois.github.io/content/post/specialissue/index.md

   image: theme-strawberry.png
 ---

-Together with Dr. Kafui Adjaye-Gbewonyo and Prof Andre-Pascal Kengne, I am the *guest advisor* of a *special article collection* in the International Journal of General Medicine.
+Together with Dr. Kafui Adjaye-Gbewonyo and Prof Andre-Pascal Kengne, I am the *guest editor* of a *special article collection* in the International Journal of General Medicine.

 ### The global epidemic of cardiometabolic disease: Risks, trends, explanations, and implications